6 Top e-Scooter Safety Tips for Kids

 1. Teach The Basics

-When you are looking to make the scooter riding experience a better one for your child, you are going to want to teach the basics.
+When you want to make the scooter riding experience better for your child, you’ll need to teach the basics.
 You want to teach them the fundamentals of riding a scooter.

-You should be going over the different parts of the scooter they should become familiar with.
-Certain scooters will have breaks on the back and there will be some that don’t.
+You should review the different parts of the scooter so that they become familiar with them.
+Some scooters will have brakes on the back, while others will not.

-You want to ensure that you teach your child how to effectively use the break if they have a scooter with one.
+You want to ensure that you teach your child how to effectively use the brake if they have a scooter with one.
 This is important for e-scooter safety.

 Ideally, you want to begin the training indoors.
-That way, you make it a safer place to learn and minimize risks.
-You can ask your child to ride around the house at different speeds to allow him or her to get familiar with it.
+That way, you make it a safer place to learn and minimise risks.
+You can ask your child to ride around the house at different speeds to help them get familiar with it.

 2. Always Shop For The Right Wheel Size

-When you are buying a scooter, one of the most important considerations to make is the wheel size.
-You need to look at the wheel size when you are shopping for a scooter.
+When purchasing a scooter, one of the most important considerations is the wheel size.
+When shopping for a scooter, consider the wheel size.
 You will find the wheel sizes vary considerably.

 You can find scooters with wheels as small as 100mm to as large as 110mm.
 You want to ensure you are getting the right-sized wheels because it will give them better balance while they are riding.

-Also, it can play a key role in determining how smooth their riding experience is.
+Additionally, it can play a crucial role in determining the smoothness of their riding experience.
 If your child is likely to start performing tricks on the scooter, smaller wheels would be ideal.

 However, if they aren’t going to be doing that, you likely want to go for a scooter with larger wheels for more stability and a better riding experience.

-The weight limit of the scooter is another important factor of e-scooter safety that you should be considering when choosing.
-You want to try to find the right scooter that holds the weight of your child.
+The weight limit of the scooter is another important factor in e-scooter safety that you should consider when choosing.
+You want to find the right scooter that can hold the weight of your child.

-The weight limit needs to be suitable for your child and for however long they intend on using it.
+The weight limit should be suitable for your child and for the intended duration of use.
 Thus, you want to try to opt for a scooter with the maximum weight carrying capacity.
+This really is one of the key things to remember with e-scooter safety.

 3. Handle Size

 They assume that the handlebar size is something their kids can get used to.
-However, the handlebar is one of the most important aspects of the e-scooter safety.
+However, the handlebars are one of the most important aspects of e-scooter safety.

-After all, it’s what the children will be holding onto when they are keeping balance.
-Because of this, you want to ensure that it’s not only got a good grip but that it’s the right size and height.
+After all, it’s what the children will be holding onto when they are trying to keep their balance.
+Because of this, you want to ensure that it not only has a good grip but also the right size and height.
 You want it to be in a comfortable position for your child for the best results.

-A lot of the scooters that have brakes on the handlebar are the easiest to use.
+Many scooters with brakes on the handlebars are the easiest to use.
 Thus, it would be a good option to consider.
-By purchasing a scooter with a brake on the handlebar, it can be a much easier ride for anyone.
+Purchasing a scooter with a brake on the handlebars can make it a much easier ride for anyone.

-If you do opt for a scooter with a brake on the handlebar, you should get your child accustomed to using it because it can make riding the scooter much safer when used properly.
+If you opt for a scooter with a brake on the handlebars, it’s essential to get your child accustomed to using it, as it can make riding the scooter much safer when used properly.

 4. Helmet and Other Safety Gear

 While a scooter can be a very fun thing to use and ride, it can also be very dangerous if not used properly.
-Because of this, all kids should be wearing the necessary helmets and safety gear when they are riding it.
+Because of this, all children should wear the necessary helmets and safety gear when riding.

-You want them to be wearing the appropriate safety equipment while riding to minimize the risk of severe injury.
+You want them to be wearing the appropriate safety equipment while riding to minimise the risk of severe injury.
 A helmet is a must whenever they step foot onto the scooter.

 Whenever your child falls off a scooter, they are likely to reach down with their wrist.
 Because of this, you want to try to protect their wrists to keep them from breaking.
-The other e-scooter safety gear can help reduce the impact of their falls, as well.
+The other e-scooter safety gear can also help reduce the impact of falls.

 5. Wearing Shoes

-Whenever your children are riding their scooter, they need to be using shoes.
-When riding a scooter, you don’t need any specific type of shoes to keep them safe.
+Whenever your children are riding their scooters, they should wear shoes.
+When riding a scooter, you don’t need any specific type of shoes to keep yourself safe.

-Ideally, they will wear sneakers with a well-textured grip on their soles.
-Shoes can help protect your child’s feet and they will keep them on the scooter rather than on the ground.
+Ideally, they will wear trainers with a well-textured grip on their soles.
+Shoes can help protect your child’s feet, keeping them on the scooter rather than on the ground.
+E-scooter safety isn’t just about the scooter but the trainers too!

 6. Keep Away From Risky Areas